jeremyosborne/confetti-pigs-in-space/README.md

 TODO
 ----
 * Turn the game timer back up to 60 seconds.
+* Orient the flying pig objects correctly (and include them correctly).
 * Refactor again (need to somewhat normalize how I define entities).